Hayoung-Zoe-Kim/Instacart_Customer_Behavior_Analysis/README.md

 - **Top Pairings:** Dominated by vegetable pairings, which aligns with their profile as veggie lovers.
 The cluster's strong preference for vegetables is evident, which might suggest that they are more likely to be cooking at home.

-#### Comparative Insights
+### Comparative Insights
 **Clustering**
-- Average Basket Size: Cluster 2's larger basket size likely reflects the necessity to stock up on baby products, in contrast to Cluster 1's selective shopping behavior.
+- **Average Basket Size:** Cluster 2's larger basket size likely reflects the necessity to stock up on baby products, in contrast to Cluster 1's selective shopping behavior.
-- Average Number of Orders: Cluster 1 has fewer orders on average, which might signify a group with less frequent shopping activity.
+- **Average Number of Orders:** Cluster 1 has fewer orders on average, which might signify a group with less frequent shopping activity.
 However, across all clusters, the average is close to 1, implying the dataset may primarily consist of single-order cases per user.
-- Distinct Product Purchases: Cluster 2’s diverse product assortment possibly mirrors the comprehensive needs within the baby care spectrum.
+- **Distinct Product Purchases:** Cluster 2’s diverse product assortment possibly mirrors the comprehensive needs within the baby care spectrum.
-- Reorder Rate: Clusters 0 and 2 have higher reorder rates, suggesting regular buying habits, which may be attributed to essential daily goods and baby care items.
+- **Reorder Rate:** Clusters 0 and 2 have higher reorder rates, suggesting regular buying habits, which may be attributed to essential daily goods and baby care items.
-- Purchase Interval: The shorter purchase intervals in Cluster 2 could be a reflection of the frequent necessity to replenish baby care supplies.
+- **Purchase Interval:** The shorter purchase intervals in Cluster 2 could be a reflection of the frequent necessity to replenish baby care supplies.
 Time of Purchase: While afternoon shopping on Mondays and Sundays is common across all clusters, Cluster 2 uniquely shows a significant morning shopping presence (9-11 AM), likely aligned with the routines of parents.

 **Market Basket Analysis**
-- Healthy Eating: Clusters 0 and 3 are more likely to pair fresh produce with other healthy options like yogurt, which may indicate a trend towards health-conscious eating.
+- **Healthy Eating:** Clusters 0 and 3 are more likely to pair fresh produce with other healthy options like yogurt, which may indicate a trend towards health-conscious eating.
-- Family-Oriented Shopping: Cluster 2 pairs baby food with other household groceries, suggesting shopping behavior that caters to all family members.
+- **Family-Oriented Shopping:** Cluster 2 pairs baby food with other household groceries, suggesting shopping behavior that caters to all family members.
-- Routine vs. Spontaneity: The high reorder rates in Cluster 0 suggest a routine in their shopping habits, while the lower rates in Cluster 1 might indicate more spontaneous purchasing.
+- **Routine vs. Spontaneity:** The high reorder rates in Cluster 0 suggest a routine in their shopping habits, while the lower rates in Cluster 1 might indicate more spontaneous purchasing.
-- Potential Targeting Strategies: Retailers can target Clusters 0 and 3 with health-oriented promotions, while Cluster 2 might be more responsive to baby-care related deals.
+- **Potential Targeting Strategies:** Retailers can target Clusters 0 and 3 with health-oriented promotions, while Cluster 2 might be more responsive to baby-care related deals.

 ## ⭐️ How to apply to Business Strategies
-1. Personalized Promotions
+**1. Personalized Promotions**

 For Cluster 0, introduce loyalty rewards on fruits and yogurt, and for Cluster 3, offer vegetable bundle deals with complementary health products.

-2. Targeted Product Placement
+**2. Targeted Product Placement**

 For Cluster 2, strategically place baby essentials for easy access and expedite shopping with a 'Family Shopping' lane.

-3. Cross-Selling Opportunities
+**3. Cross-Selling Opportunities**

 Suggest complementary items like granola with yogurt for Clusters 0 and 3 during checkout for effective cross-selling.

-4. Store Layout Optimization
+**4. Store Layout Optimization**

 Reorganize the store to cluster top-purchased produce for Clusters 0 and 3, streamlining their shopping experience.

-5. Demand Forecasting and Inventory Management
+**5. Demand Forecasting and Inventory Management**

 Analyze purchase pair frequencies across all clusters to inform inventory management and reduce stockouts.

-6. Time-Based Marketing
+**6. Time-Based Marketing**

 Offer morning specials on baby products for early shoppers in Cluster 2 to capture the peak shopping times.